ni/systemlink-client-docs/examples/testmonitor/README.md

 2. Install the [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core).
 3. Navigate to the example's directory and use the [`dotnet run` command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run?tabs=netcore21).

-To run the example with a different configuration, use one of the following commands instead:
+To run the example, use the following command:

 ```
-dotnet run -- --cloud <api_key>
 dotnet run -- --server <url> <username> <password>
 ```